Her Campus Logo Her Campus Logo

 I understand some might criticize how openly I leverage my sorority experience to grow as an influencer.
 But I stand by my choices.
 I didn’t join AEPhi with the sole purpose of becoming an influencer — but even if I had, I wouldn’t be the first person to use college extracurriculars to boost my career prospects.
 After all, one of the key points of going to college is to grow, learn, and prepare for the future, both in and out of the classroom.
 Sororities are specifically designed to offer opportunities for personal, social, and professional development.
 For me, influencing is just one of the many ways my sorority has empowered me to succeed, and I’m so grateful for that.

 Hi!
 I'm Mattingly Weisholtz, currently studying at Syracuse University's Whitman School of Management.
-As the president of Her Campus Syracuse, I lead a vibrant community of over 150 members, organizing campus events and collaborating with well-known brands like Garnier and Valentino.
-Alongside my academic pursuits, I provide internship advice and support for girls at Syracuse, helping them thrive as online influencers.
-I hold two positions in my sorority, and work with many campus organizations.
-Balancing my roles in Her Campus and my studies, I maintain high academic standards, a commitment to excellence, and most importantly, kindness.
+As the president of Her Campus Syracuse, starting it on campus again from nothing, I now lead an amazing community of over 400 amazing members, organizing campus events and collaborating with well-known brands like Garnier and Valentino to expose young women to the world of influencer marketing.
+I hold two positions in my sorority, and work with many other student organizations.
+Balancing these roles in Her Campus and my studies, I continue to maintain high academic standards, a commitment to excellence, and most importantly, kindness.